-Brandy Sleddogs Rescue holds dog adoption fairs every FIRST-SECOND AND THIRD of the Month.
+Brandy Sleddogs Rescue holds dog adoption fairs every FIRST-SECOND AND THIRD and Maybe a FOURTH ONE also of the Month.
 To introduce people who are interested in adopting a dog to the many wonderful Huskies, Malamutes, and northern breed mixes we have.
 The fairs are held in different locations around of the BAY AREA,so please see the “Adoption Fair Schedule” to find out where and when one will be near your location.
 If you know which dog you are interested in, and can’t make the fair, you may make an appointment to meet the dog either at the foster home or kennel…depending on where the dog is located.

 It’s a Family Affair

 We find it important to include your entire family when meeting a potential dog you’re considering for your family.
 We also encourage you to bring your Whole Family to meet with a dog(s) you may like.
 His is especially important, because some of these dogs have had very difficult lives.

 IF you are Considering Adoption, We will ask you to fill out an Adoption Questionnaire( The Online Adoption Questionnaire in Located in the DOG'S FOR ADOPTION Page in the upper right concer of the page)Please Click on the ADOPTION ONLINE QUESTIONNAIRE Red Icon and just fill it out and after you fill it out just email it back to us.
 You may find some of the questions a little strange, but they are very important to us in helping you find the right dog.
 Many people are surprised by how rigorous we are when matching people to dogs, and even if you, and your family, are capable of taking care of these special dogs.
 The breed is known for being great escape artists, as well as very prey driven.
 They are NOT typical dogs.
 We want to try to make sure it is a good fit for you and the dog.